matsch845/iit_integrator/README.md

 # integrator

 ## general architecture
-Step 0: we imported the huge crawl set of RB into elastic via incorporate-event-import.py, so we got 7 mio entries of those now.
+Step 0: we imported the crawl set of RB into elastic via incorporate-event-import.py

 After that main.py retrieves our google news data and the RB data from elastic search and runs our matcher (integrator "matcher_strict")